 Knees Over Toes Sled Pull Alternatives

-It’s pretty tough to achieve similar results to the sled pull without a sled, but there are a few things you can try to get the ball rolling.
+It’s pretty tough to achieve similar results to the backward sled pull without a sled, but there are a few things you can try to get the ball rolling.

 Start By Walking Backwards